box-community/sample-jwt-app-primer/README.md

 5. On the _What would you like to name your app?_ page, select a meaningful name for your application.
 Note that this will be the name visible to users on any collaboration folders to which this app has access.
 Click **Create App**.
 6. Click **View Your App**

-7. Configure the applications permissions under _Application Scopes_, _Application Scopes_, and _Advanced Features_.
+7. Configure the applications permissions under _Application Access_, _Application Scopes_, and _Advanced Features_.
 The following diagram represents the most restrictive (safest) permission set.
-You can select elevated permissions to satisfy the requirements of your application.
+If your use case is limited to working with files or folders owned by you or a department, set the _Application Access_ to _Enterprise_, deselect all _Application Scope_, and disable all _Advanced Features_.

 ![Configuration1.PNG](img/Configuration1.PNG)